z-collective-io/GUAC_setup/README.md

-# GUAC_setup
+# GUAC Set up Instructions for Research Assistants

-GUAC setup instructions for student researchers
+These instructions are for Ubuntu.